oigbokwe73/Azure-Cloud-Architect-Knowledge-Base/README.md

 # Azure-Cloud-Architect-Knowledge-Based-

-Here are some detailed interview questions and answers tailored to the responsibilities mentioned, along with supported use cases:

 ### **1. How do you approach translating business requirements into a scalable and cost-effective Azure solution?**
 Translating business requirements into a scalable and cost-effective Azure solution involves a structured approach that aligns cloud architecture with business objectives, technical constraints, and operational needs.
 Here's an expanded explanation of how to approach this process: